Mount Saint Mary's University MFT Program: Comprehensive Profile and Student Fit Analysis

 Modality: In person, with some hybrid components.
 The ¡Enlaces! bilingual certificate track is available in a synchronous online evening format.

-Licensure Track: Dual LMFT and LPCC preparation.
+Licensure Track: California LMFT and LPCC (dual).
 The curriculum is designed to meet California Board of Behavioral Sciences educational requirements for both licenses, with LPCC students completing additional clinical hours during practicum.

 Accreditation: Regionally accredited by the WASC Senior College and University Commission (WSCUC).
 Approved by the California Board of Behavioral Sciences (BBS) for LMFT and LPCC educational requirements.
 The program is not listed as COAMFTE or CACREP accredited.